Financial-Times/origami-website/_tutorials/manual-build.md

 As soon as your build has completed, visit your `index.html` again.
 You should have the pink that is characteristic of the FT as a background colour.

-We're going to get a little more specific with [o-table](https://registry.origami.ft.com/components/o-table) since we're after a particular variation.
+We're going to get a little more specific with <a href="https://registry.origami.ft.com/components/o-table">o-table</a> since we're after a particular variation.

 We only want the base styling of a table, and some stripes to tell each row apart: